 1. Don’t play musical chairs with your business

 This constant change in what you do or who you are helping in your business will confuse your audience.
 Potential customers need to who your company is, what your company does and who your company helps.
 Once the confusion begins, it is an uphill battle to convince your new target audience that you are actually an expert in the new market and niche you’ve declared.

-You cannot move forward with targeted marketing efforts (e.g., social media marketing, content creation, webinars, advertising, sales calls, etc.) or any other money making activities until you have found clarity and decided on a niche market.
-Before finding clarity, some entrepreneurs try a broad strategy, which typically appeals to less people than those who are in a specific niche market.
+You cannot move forward with targeted marketing efforts (e.g., social media marketing, content creation, webinars, advertising, sales calls, etc.) or any other money-making activities until you have found clarity and decided on a niche market.
+Before finding clarity, some entrepreneurs try a broad strategy, which typically appeals to fewer people than those who are in a specific niche market.

 You may find yourself trying to salvage your first business idea and interject new aspects into it.
 This also typically fails, because your re-worked platform has aspects of your former business woven in, again causing confusion.

 Remember: all successful businesses start out with a clear, profitable niche.
-Focusing on clarity exercises and market research will help determine if your niche and market is a profitable one.
-I recommend finding clarity early on in your business to avoid confusion, delayed success and burn out.
+Focusing on clarity exercises and market research will help determine if your niche and market are profitable.
+I recommend finding clarity early on in your business to avoid confusion, delayed success, and burnout.